samaphp/lg-agents/Readme.md

 ## Client

 Part of what I wanted to do is to demonstrate a totally disconnected client that can be used to interact with the agent.
-The client project [can be found here](https://github.com/apsquared/lg-agent-client).
-This is a generic client that you can cut and paste into your own project.
+On our website we have a set of agents that demonstrate a [full stack solution with a NextJS application](https://www.apsquared.co/tools).

 ## Try Out the Sample Agents

 ### Marketing Agent

-The very simple marketing agent can be found [to try on Apquared.co](https://www.apsquared.co/tools/saas-marketing-agent)
+The very simple marketing agent can be found [to try on Apquared.co](https://www.apsquared.co/tools/saas-marketing-agent) and helps businesses build a marketing plan based on their website.

 ### College Finder Agent

 The college finder agent can be found [to try on Apquared.co](https://www.apsquared.co/tools/college-finder-agent)

+### College Baseball Roster Agent

+The [college baseball roster agent](https://www.apsquared.co/tools/team-roster-agent) finds the rosters of a college baseball and analyzes the stats about the players to help prospective players see if they are a fit.

 ## Settings